 To: ICANN organization, PDP WG, and future CCT Review Teams Recommendation: Collect data comparing subjective and objective trustworthiness of new gTLDs with restrictions on registration, to new gTLDs with few or no restrictions.
 Prerequisite or Priority Level: High

-Comments: On the 10 April WG call, members of the CCT-RT clarified that high priority items target an 18-month timeframe.
-It would be helpful if the CCT-RT could clarify whether the data collection directive is aimed at ICANN organization or another party.
-If it is directed at the ICANN organization, it may not be feasible from a timing perspective for the ICANN organization to complete data collection and share with the WG for analysis and action before the WG concludes.
-If this is not the intent, please clarify which aspects of this recommendation are targeted at the PDP WG, as opposed to the ICANN organization and future CCT Review Teams.
+Comments: As discussed in the High-Level Feedback, it would be helpful to understand which parts of this recommendation are aimed at each target audience, as this will impact feasibility from an implementation perspective.

 With respect to trustworthiness, the CCT-RT report refers to the Nielsen studies, and notes that the CCT-RT explored the idea of using trustworthiness as a proxy for "consumer trust."
 Is it possible to provide a more targeted definition of trustworthiness for the purposes of this recommendation?
 A specific definition will support appropriate data collection and analysis.